catavallejos/BASiCS/README.md

 ## Installation

 BASiCS will be submitted to BioConductor.
-In the meantime, the development version can be install from GitHub:
+In the meantime, the development version can be installed from GitHub:

 ```R
 # install.packages("devtools")